Smooth profinite groups, I: geometrizing Kummer theory: Proof of Theorem A, for affine and .

 \subsection{The general case.}

 We now prove Theorem A, for $S$ and $L$ arbitrary.\\ By assumption, there exists a (not necessarily $G$-equivariant) trivialization of the $ \W_r(L)(1)$-torsor $P$ over $S$.
 Remembering that the automorphism group of the trivial $ \W_r(L)(1)$-torsor is $H^0_{}(S, \W_r(L)(1))$, we see that the assignment is a $1$-cocycle.
 The $(G,\W_r(L)(1))$-torsor $P$ can be recovered as the twist of the trivial $(G,\W_r(L)(1))$-torsor by this cocycle.
-Denote by the cohomology class of $z$.\\ Lifting $P$ as required is then equivalent to lifting $c$ to Theorem \ref{WeakLift} thus boils down to the following Proposition.
+Denote by the cohomology class of $z$.\\ Lifting $P$ as required is then equivalent to lifting $c$ to Theorem A is then a consequence of the following Proposition.

 \begin{prop} Let $e\in \N_{\ast} \cup \{\infty\}$.
 Let $(G,\Z/p^{1+e}(1))$ be a $(1,e)$-cyclotomic pair.
 Let $S$ be a $(G,\F_p)$-scheme.
 Pick an integer $1\leq r \leq e$.

 Let be a cohomology class.
 Then, there exists an integer $m\geq 0$, such that the class lifts to \end{prop}